chl218/Underwater-Acoustic-Detection/README.md

 # Underwater Acoustic Detection

-We are working Scripps Institute of Oceanography, to implement a signal detection algorithm and a convoluted neural network algorithm to analysis the trends of marine life over time.
+We are working with Scripps Institute of Oceanography, to implement a signal detection algorithm and a convoluted neural network algorithm to analysis the trends of marine life over time.
 As humans, we are hugely depended on the ocean and its ecosystems, which provides us with a food-chain block as well as large